Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Introduction

 We further characterize the QPT by using ``concurrence" \cite{wooter:prl98} as a measure of entanglement between a pair of spin-$1/2$ particles.
-We will use entanglement of the ground state in order to characterize the phase transition.
-The entanglement properties of the one dimensional Kondo-necklace model with a few sites in order to have analytical results has already been addressed \cite{Saguia:pra03}.
-In the current work we will take the thermodynamic limit via PCUT and probe the phase transitions in spatial dimensions $d=1$, $2$, and $3$.
-Despite its local nature, nonanalytic behavior of derivatives of concurrence signals a phase transition in the system, and its scaling in the vicinity of critical points is connected to the universality class of the model \cite{Osterloh:na02,kargarian07}.
-We will show that the critical points detected by such nonanalyticities are not only in well agreement with the gap closing points but with mean-field theory \cite{Langari06,Thalmeier07,mahmoudian} and Green function \cite{rezania} results.
-Moreover, we discuss the crossover from the non-critical one-dimensional model to the critical two dimensional one investigating the properties of the model on the ladder geometry.
+The entanglement properties of the one-dimensional KN model with a few sites have already been addressed in the literature \cite{Saguia:pra03}.
+In the current work, we consider the thermodynamic limit via PCUT and probe phase transitions in spatial dimensions $d=1$, $2$, and $3$.
+Despite its local nature, nonanalytic behavior of derivatives of concurrence signals a phase transition in the system, and its scaling in the vicinity of critical points is connected to the universality class of the model \cite{Osterloh:na02,kargarian07,Amico2009}.
+We will show that concurrence does not capture the critical properties of the KN model at the mentioned spatial dimensions, manifesting that the underlying correlations are not of the bipartite nature.
+Although our model has continuous symmetry, the absence of bipartite correlations is similar to the DMRG results~\cite{mendoza2010} for the one-dimensional model with discrete symmetry.
+However, the critical points detected by the gap closing points are in good agreement with the mean-field theory analysis \cite{Langari06,Thalmeier07,mahmoudian} and the Green's function approach \cite{rezania}.

+Moreover, we discuss crossover from the one-dimensional model to the critical two-dimensional model via the ladder geometry.
+Despite the spin-$1/2$ antiferromagnetic Heisenberg model which reveals even/odd universality classes for the $n$-leg ladder \cite{Dagotto1996}, we observe that seemingly an $n$-leg KN model belongs to the two-dimensional universality class.
+Our conclusion is based on the $4$th order PCUT approach, which necessitates more investigations on different aspects of the crossover between one and two spatial dimensions.

-The paper is organized as follows.
-In Sec.~\ref{pcut} the PCUT method is briefly reviewed.
-Next, in Sec.~\ref{pcut_kn} the explicit expression for ground state energy and excitation spectrum of the Kondo-necklace model are derived by PCUT method, and the QPT of the model is discussed in Sec.~\ref{qpt}.
-Finally, we present the summary and discussion of our results.
+This article is organized as follows.
+In Sec.~\ref{pcut}, the PCUT method is briefly reviewed.
+In Sec.~\ref{pcut_kn}, the explicit expression for the ground-state energy and excitation spectrum of the KN model are derived by the PCUT method, which are next used to study the QPT of the model in Sec.~\ref{qpt}.
+The article is concluded by a summary and discussion of our results.